JetBrains/Qodana/Docker/README.md

 Paid plugins are yet unsupported, each vendor must clarify licenseing terms for CI usage and collaborate with us to make it work.

-Your custom plugin can be added by mounting it to the container plugins' directory using the follwoing command:
+Any free IntellJ platform plugins or your custom plugin can be added by mounting it to the container plugins' directory using the follwoing command:

 ```
 docker run ... -v /your/custom/path/%pluginName%:/opt/idea/plugins/%pluginName% jetbrains/qodana